Watson1978/MacRuby-DoJo/source/_posts/en/2012-04-02-pointer-class.markdown

 error = Pointer.new('@')
 ```

-You can create other pointer instance if you pass a pointer type into `Pointer.new`.
-You can find the other pointer type [Type Encodings](https://developer.apple.com/library/mac/#documentation/Cocoa/Conceptual/ObjCRuntimeGuide/Articles/ocrtTypeEncodings.html).
+You can create other Pointer instance if you pass a pointer type into `Pointer.new`.
+You can find the other pointer type in [Type Encodings](https://developer.apple.com/library/mac/#documentation/Cocoa/Conceptual/ObjCRuntimeGuide/Articles/ocrtTypeEncodings.html).

-To create a pointer instance such as `char* name[5];`, specify the size in the second argument.
+To create a Pointer instance such as `char* name[5];`, specify a size in the second argument.

 ```ruby
 name = Pointer.new('c', 5)